M-Serrano-Altena/AH-Chips-and-Circuits/README.md

 <br>

 Here are two valid wire configurations for the same netlist profile.
-The right solution is better: less wiring is used, lowering the cost of production.
+The right solution is better: less wiring is used to connect the same gates, lowering the cost of production.

 <div align="center">
   <img src="docs/read_me_data/netlist_example_1.jpeg" alt="Example 1" width="400" style="margin: 10px;">